OldSinner/OldSinner/README.md

 ## Hi there 👋 😳
-### As a passionate .NET Developer with a interest in games, Artificial Intelligence (AI), and programming.
+### I'm OldSiner, passionate programmer, with a interest in games, Artificial Intelligence (AI) and automation.
 My passion for programming extends beyond my professional career, as I often dedicate my free time to exploring new technologies and working on personal projects.
 I am staying up-to-date with the latest trends in the industry, attending conferences and networking events to expand my knowledge and skills.
 ## 🔭 I’m currently into, or plan to be into:
  - .NET
  - Python